 66. There are those who cannot attend discourses because they are very busy.
 Are there any ways to help them to lead a spiritual life?

 66. The Internet is really helpful in such matters.
-For example, if you cannot attend the monthly retreats at our Zushi Center or attend the Gita discourses at the Indian Embassy in Tokyo, you can at least listen to the talk or read the text of discourse by visiting our homepage where these are regularly uploaded.
+For example, if you cannot attend our Berkeley or San Jose lectures and classes, you can at least listen to the talk or read the text of discourse by visiting our homepage where these are regularly uploaded.
 Moreover, a CD on guided meditation or devotional songs, and spiritual books published by our Society, will be helpful to lead a spiritual life.
-To learn more regarding our programs and services, please visit our "shop" page.
+To learn more regarding our programs and services, please visit our website.

 67. I cannot sing Bhajan at daily prayers offered at the Vedanta Centre.
 Is it an effective spiritual practice for us, even though most of us do not understand the meanings of those songs?

 67. Devotional songs, hymns and Sutra chanting have been considered helpful for mental peace and spiritual progress according to various religious traditions of the world.
 If it is difficult for you to sing devotional songs at our center because of a language problem, try to concentrate on their meaning.
 Otherwise, receive their holy vibrations and think of God during Bhajans.